ts-defold/defold-vscode-build/README.md

 * `defold.build.auth`: Auth token for Bob to use when logging in
 * `defold.build.textureCompression`: Use texture compression as specified in texture profiles
 * `defold.build.withSymbols`: Use symbols when building the project

+#### Bundle

-* `defold.build.liveUpdate`: Should LiveUpdate content be published
+* `defold.bundle.liveUpdate`: Should LiveUpdate content be published

 #### iOS

-* `defold.build.ios.identity`: The name of the iOS signing identity to use when building the project
+* `defold.bundle.ios.identity`: The name of the iOS signing identity to use when building the project
-* `defold.build.ios.mobileProvisioningProfilePath`: The path to the mobile provisioning profile to use when building the project
+* `defold.bundle.ios.mobileProvisioningProfilePath`: The path to the mobile provisioning profile to use when building the project

 #### Android

-* `defold.build.android.keystore`: The path to the Android keystore to use when building the project
+* `defold.bundle.android.keystore`: The path to the Android keystore to use when building the project
-* `defold.build.android.keystorePass`: The password for the Android keystore to use when building the project
+* `defold.bundle.android.keystorePass`: The password for the Android keystore to use when building the project
-* `defold.build.android.keystoreAlias`: The alias for the Android keystore to use when building the project
+* `defold.bundle.android.keystoreAlias`: The alias for the Android keystore to use when building the project
-* `defold.build.android.bundleFormat`: The Android bundle format to use when building the project
+* `defold.bundle.android.bundleFormat`: The Android bundle format to use when building the project

 ## Release Notes